Detection of Cryptosporidium and Giardia in Water

 Download Cryptosporidium Rig Sampling Guidelines here.

-Once filtered the sample should be sent with the filter to the laboratory for analysis.
+Once filtered, the sample should be sent along with the filter to the laboratory for analysis.

-If requested a turn around time of 24 hrs can be achieved for samples.
-It is advised that the sample arrive at the laborabory within 24hrs of filtration.
+If requested a turn around time of 24 hrs can be achieved for these samples.
+It is advised that the sample arrive at the laboratory within 24hrs of filtration.

-The method is based on concentrating the (oo)cysts from water using specalised filters.
+The method is based on concentrating the (oo)cysts from water using specialised filters.
 There are two commercially available filters that have been approved for Cryptosporidium detection, the Envirocheck Filter from Pall and the Filta Max from Idexx.
 City Analysts can process samples that have been concentrated using either filter.
-If however it is not possilbe to filter the sample a 10 L grab sample can be sent to the laboratory for analysis.
+If however it is not possible to filter the sample a ten litre grab sample can be sent to the laboratory for analysis.

 Once filtered the (oo)cysts are then eluted from the filter and isolated by immunomagnetic separation.
 This technique captures the (oo)cysts on antibody coated magnetic beads allowing the sample interferants to be discarded.